When you are consolidating accounts in NeonCRM, please be aware that:

 - You cannot convert an account if that individual is a volunteer, a social fundraiser, or if they have a household or employment history.

-- You cannot convert an organization account whose primary contact has their own individual account.
+- You cannot convert a company account whose primary contact has their own individual account.

 - You cannot delete an account that has account relationships (households or contacts/employment history).